pzelnip/www.codependentcodr.com/content/vscode_split_terminals.md

  Category: Posts
  tags: vscode
  cover: static/imgs/default_page_imagev2.jpg
- summary: The January update of Visual Studio Code has some useful features for working with tasks, lets see some neat new tricks.
+ summary: The January update of Visual Studio Code has some useful features for working with tasks.

 So as a big [Visual Studio Code](https://code.visualstudio.com/) fan, I've long made use of the [tasks feature](https://code.visualstudio.com/docs/editor/tasks).
 The most recent (January 2019, 1.31) update